Nukesor/pueue/README.md

     -v, --verbose    Verbose mode (-v, -vv, -vvv)

 OPTIONS:
-    -a, --address <address>    The url for the daemon.
+    -a, --address <address>    The URL for the daemon.
 Overwrites the address in the config file -p, --port <port>          The port for the daemon.
 Overwrites the port in the config file

 ARGS: